swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

 What happened?
-When R reads a csv into one of these tables, it insists that
+When R reads a csv file into one of these tables, it insists that
 everything in a column be the same basic type; if it can't understand
 *everything* in the column as a double, then *nobody* in the column gets to be a
 double.
 The table that R loaded our cats data into is something called a